You may wish to read an introduction to this section first.

 (left to right) Bell tower designed by Luigi Vanvitelli (1750); weathervane at the top of the bell tower showing the Holy House; clock indicating the "Italian Hour" and above it coat of arms of Pope Benedict XIV; clock indicating the astronomical hour and coat of arms of Pope Clement VIII (the cocks on top of the bells are the heraldic symbols of Cardinal Galli)

-Luigi Vanvitelli was one of the leading architects of his time and he spent many years at Ancona where he improved the harbour facilities.
+Luigi Vanvitelli was one of the leading architects of his time and he spent many years in Ancona where he improved the harbour facilities.
 His bell tower fits well with Palazzo Apostolico because of his meticulous use of the same materials.

 (left) Fontana dei Galli by the Iacometti brothers; (centre) Papal flag; (right) ex-votos